Brett-Tanner/Journal/2023/Nov_23.md

 - [] Make comparison documents
 - [] Write the instructions for testing

-- Inquiries
+- Inquiry Form

-  - [] Fetch schools and ids from the API for the select input
-    - [] Have a hardcoded version as a fallback
-  - [] Map school_id in summary to school names
+  - [x] Map school_id in summary to school names
-  - [] Re-attach the form's showSummary event listener when back button is clicked
+  - [x] Re-attach the form's showSummary event listener when back button is clicked
+  - [] Rather than school_id, the select box should be `planned_school`

-- Features
+- Setsumeikai Form

+  - [x] Change `planned_school` to `school_id`
+    - because it's the school they should be shown for, better way to do the association
   - [] Figure out how to trigger GTM when the form submits
     - remember you have access to the dashboard
     - and there's something which tracks form submissions